All Episodes

 Well, what am I missing here?

-Now Trump, Trump once again is doing something that no Republicans doing, and that is getting on her case and had these four inspectors or two inspectors general saying that they want an investigation of Hillary's email and her server and all that.
+Now, Trump, Trump, once again, is doing something that no Republican's doing, and that is getting on her case and had these four inspectors, or two inspectors general, saying that they want an investigation of Hillary's email and her server and all that.

-By the way, uh I saw something.
+By the way, I saw something.

 Have you seen that anywhere?

-Now don't bother looking for it.
+Don't bother looking for it.

-I just I I I wouldn't even know where to tell you to look.
+I wouldn't even know where to tell you to look.

 And it was in the show prep time yesterday.

-I just I can't remember, but it was somebody saying that this hasn't happened, that it's a totally made up thing.
+I just, I can't remember, but it was somebody saying that this hasn't happened, that it's a totally made-up thing.

 But anyway, Trump's hitting her on it.